Grinnell’s New City Offices: Take a Quick Tour

 There is a great deal of glass in the Spaulding building, and that theme continues in the new city offices—literal transparency.
 Stepping into the office complex after the stairs or the elevator, you are likely to be greeted by Sharon Mealey (above), who will direct you to the proper official.

-He also credits Kay Cmelik, City Clerk and Finance Director (above), with handling the logistics and design features of the move.
+He also credits Kay Cmelik, City Clerk and Finance Director (above), with handling the logistics from a recommended company and design features of the move.
 Cmelik is pleased with the open aspects of the new office arrangement as well as energy-saving innovations such as automatic lights-out after business hours.
 Energy efficiency, she reports, was a key consideration of the new office arrangement.

 If you continue walk east past the city clerk’s office, you will come upon Mayor Canfield (below) in his office at the east end of the room.
 His desk faces west and the center portion of the complex.